Latiao

-Latiao (辣条 (辣條, Spicy stick/spicy strip)) is a popular Chinese snack.
-Latiao consists of strips made with wheat flour (especially wheat gluten), flavored with chili pepper.
-It is chewy, spicy, and tangy.
+Latiao (辣条 (辣條, Spicy stick/spicy strip)) is a popular Chinese snack consisting of strips made of wheat flour (especially wheat gluten), flavored with chili pepper.
+Its taste has been described chewy, spicy, sweet, and tangy.

 Latiao is commercially produced by extrusion from a mixture of gluten-rich dough.
-Beyond chili pepper, salt, sugar, and other spices are commonly used.
+Beyond chili pepper, salt, and sugar, other seasonings include peppercorn, cumin, and cinnamon.
 Commercial preparations may contain flavor enhancers, pigments, and preservatives.
 Specific additives used in latiao have been the subject of scrutiny in China.

-People can also make homemade latiao by using wheat gluten, which can bought at the supermarket.
-Soak wheat gluten briefly, steam it, then coat with a spiced chili oil made by frying aromatic spices and mixing with chili powder, cumin, and Sichuan peppercorns.
-Let the seasoned gluten rest for an hour to absorb the flavors before serving.
+Latiao can be made at home using wheat gluten.
+The wheat gluten is briefly soaked, then steamed, then coated with a spiced chili oil made by frying aromatic spices and mixing with chili powder, cumin, and Sichuan peppercorns.
+The seasoned gluten is rested for an hour to absorb the flavors before serving.

 History

 Latiao originated in Pingjiang County, Hunan.
 It was at first called mianjin (面筋 (麵筋), literally "wheat gluten").
 Later, Pingjiang people called it mala (麻辣) after the numbing-spicy flavor.
-Latiao is made from flour that is cooked and seasoned, and is hot fried and spicy.
+Latiao is made from flour that is cooked under high pressure and heat, and seasoned with hot spices.
 Pingjiang has a history of making dried sauce, spicy sauce and spicy bean curd, which are important parts of the Pingjiang industry.

-In 1998, a major flood disaster occurred in Hunan, which led to a serious loss of agricultural products.
-Soybean, the main raw material for sauce industry, experienced a large decline in production.
-This directly caused a devastating blow to the dried sauce industry.
-In order to support the family, farmers urgently needed a new approach.
+In 1998, a major flood disaster occurred in Pingjiang County, which led to a serious loss of agricultural products.
+Local soybean crops were largely wiped out by the flood.
+Soybeans were also used as the main raw material for sauce industry, and the flood caused a devastating blow to the dried sauce industry.
 Qiu Pingjiang, Li Mengneng, and Zhong Qingyuan used wheat flour instead of soy flour.
 Using single-screw extrusion machinery, adding chili, pepper, cumin, sugar, salt, vegetable oil and other condiments, they invented Latiao.

-In 1990 Latiao debuted and quickly became popular across China.
+In the 1990s Latiao debuted and quickly became popular across China.
 At the beginning, it was sold in small shops, before expanding to supermarkets.

+As early as 2015, the Chinese provinces of Gansu, Gubei, and Hainan launched crackdowns on unhygienic manufacturing conditions.

 In February 2016, the British TV broadcaster BBC aired a three-part documentary on Chinese New Year celebrations in which the two presenters were seen roaming a typical Chinese snack street, Latiao in hand.
-Min Quanlu, production manager of Wei Long Foods, a major latiao maker, told Xinhua that the company packaged the snack by hand until 2011, when demand exploded.
+Min Quanlu, production manager of Weilong Foods, a major latiao maker, told Xinhua that the company packaged the snack by hand until 2011, when demand exploded.
 "We make 600 million yuan's worth of latiao each year and employ about 2,000 workers," Min said.
 "About 20 percent of our products are sold in the domestic market, and the rest goes overseas."